Just B

 Just B (Korean: 저스트비) is a South Korean boy band formed by Bluedot Entertainment.
-The group consists of six members: Geonu, Bain, Lim Ji-min, JM, DY, and Sangwoo.
+The group consists of six members: Geonu, Bain, Lim Ji-min, Siwoo (formerly known as JM), DY, and Sangwoo.

 History

-Pre-debut
+2019–2020: Pre-debut activities

 DY and Bain were former contestants on MBC's survival show Under Nineteen.
 DY won first place and made his debut as the center of 1the9 while Bain was eliminated in the final episode.

 Lim Ji-min was a former contestant on SBS' The Fan, but was eliminated.
 He made his solo debut with his single album Mini.

-Geonu and JM were former contestants on Mnet's survival show I-Land.
-JM was eliminated in the first part, while Geonu was eliminated in the second part of episode 8.
+Geonu and Siwoo were former contestants on Mnet's survival show I-Land.
+Siwoo was eliminated in the first part, while Geonu was eliminated in the second part of episode 8.

-2021: Debut with Just Burn and Just Beat
+2021–2022: Debut and early years

 On June 30, Just B officially debuted with the release of their first extended play Just Burn and the lead single "Damage" was produced by Bang Yong-guk, a singer, rapper, songwriter and producer who was the leader of the boy group B.A.P.

-On October 27, Just B made their comeback with their first single album Just Beat and its lead single "Tick Tock".
+On October 27, Just B returned with their first single album Just Beat and its lead single "Tick Tock".

-2022–present: Just Begun and = (Neun)

-On April 12, 2022, Just B released their second extended play Just Begun and its lead single "Re=load".
-Just B released their third extended play = (Neun) and its lead single "Me=" on November 16, 2022.
+On April 14, 2022, Just B released their second extended play Just Begun and its lead single "Re=load".

+They released their third extended play = (Neun) and its lead single "Me=" on November 16, 2022.

+2023–2024: JUST Be with you , ÷ (Nanugi), formation of The CrewOne

+On February 14, 2023, Just B released their first collaboration project with soloist AleXa titled "MBTI".

+On April 12, 2023, Just B released their pre-release single "얼어있는 길거리에 잠시라도 따듯한 햇빛이 내리길" (Camelia) with lyrics penned by members DY and Sangwoo and composed by DY.
+Their fourth EP, ÷ (Nanugi), was released on October 9.
+The EP contains six tracks with the lead single "Medusa".

+On June 27, 2024, the group collaborated with ATBO to form the project boy group The CrewOne.
+The project group then joined Mnet's competition program Road to Kingdom: Ace of Ace, which premiered on September 19, 2024.
+On November 29, IST Entertainment announced that The CrewOne's collaborative promotions would come to an end and the group disbanded.